Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Fairness-Aware Imputation Evaluation and Reporting

-We model short-term survival using the laboratory tests from the widely studied Medical Information Mart for Intensive Care (MIMIC III) dataset~\cite{johnson2016mimic}.
-Following data harmonisation~(as in \cite{wang2020mimic}), we select adults who survived 24 hours or more after admission to the intensive care unit, resulting in a set of 36,296 patients sharing 67 laboratory tests.
-The goal is to predict short-term survival (7 days after the observation period --- $Y$) using the most recent value of each laboratory test observed in the first 24 hours of observation ($X$).
-We select short-term survival as it is a standard task in the machine learning literature~\cite{pmlr-v146-nagpal21a, tsiklidis2022predicting, xu2019association} and the associated labels are less likely to suffer from group-specific misdiagnosis, and, therefore, disentangles our analysis from potential biases in labelling.
+The machine learning task is to model short-term survival using a patient's initial 24-hours of laboratory tests in an intensive care unit.
+We use data from the widely studied Medical Information Mart for Intensive Care (MIMIC III) dataset~\cite{johnson2016mimic}.
+Following data harmonisation ~(as in \cite{wang2020mimic}), we select adults who survived 24 hours or more after admission to the hospital, resulting in a set of 36,296 patients sharing the 67 most-frequent laboratory tests.
+The goal is to predict short-term survival (7 days after the initial 24-hour observation period --- $Y$) using the most recent value of each laboratory test observed in the first 24 hours of observation ($X$).
+Short-term survival is a standard task in the machine learning literature~\cite{pmlr-v146-nagpal21a, tsiklidis2022predicting, xu2019association}.
+In short-term survival prediction, the observed labels are less likely to suffer from group-specific misdiagnosis, and, therefore, disentangles our analysis from potential biases in labelling.

-There is a large amount of missing data in MIMIC III data because all possible laboratory tests are not performed.
-Using the same imputation strategies presented in Section~\ref{subsec:handling}, we first impute missing data, resulting in $\Tilde{X}$, to enable modelling.
-After this preprocessing, our analysis consists of a logistic regression model ---a pillar in the medical literature~\cite{Nick2007, goldstein2017opportunities}--- to discriminate between positive and negative cases ($\text{logit}(Y) \sim \Tilde{X}$).
-To avoid overfitting, we use a logistic regression with the strength of the $l2$ penalty selected through cross-validation among $[0.1, 1, 10, 100]$.
-Patients are split into three sets: 80\% for training, 10\% for hyper-parameter tuning and 10\% for testing.

-This model could have important consequences on patients' life.
-Deploying this model can inform care prioritisation of patients with predicted elevated risks.
-Thus, ensuring equitable care is central to this problem.
-Following the same evaluation procedure as in the simulations, we measure the gap between group AUC performance as a group fairness metric.

-However, this metric does not directly quantify how deployment can hurt subgroups if a hospital were to use a fixed allocation of resources to treat patients (such as beds or staff limits).
-Thus, as a second algorithmic fairness metric, we assume the availability of priority care for 30\% of the population, and evaluate the False Negative Rate (FNR) given this resource threshold.
-In other words, higher FNR in this setting measures how often the model incorrectly deprioritises high-risk patients.
-A gap in FNR between groups illustrates differences in the rates of missed patients between groups.
-(Additional experimental design descriptions and results are provided in Appendix~\ref{annex:experiments}.
-Sensitivity to the prioritisation threshold is analysed in Appendix~\ref{annex:mimic}).